-• Material Weaknesses: We identified no deficiencies that we consider to be material weaknesses.
+• Material Weaknesses: We identified deficiencies that we consider to be material weaknesses.

-We issued an unmodified opinion on the District's compliance with requirements applicable to its major federal program.
+We issued an unmodified opinion on the District's compliance with requirements applicable to each of its major federal programs.

-We reported no findings that are required to be disclosed in accordance with 2 CFR 200.516(a).
+We reported findings that are required to be disclosed in accordance with 2 CFR 200.516(a).